scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 Scalar DL Auditor component is implemented to detect Byzantine faults, it manages the identical states of Ledger so you need to deploy the ledger and auditor in separate clusters to manage the cluster for different admins / owners.
 Otherwise, there is a possibility of forgery.

-In this guide the auditor will be deployed in different clusters on the same subscription.
+In this guide, the auditor will be deployed in different clusters on the same subscription.
 For more security, you can deploy the ledger and auditor on different subscriptions.

 ### Requirements